Free UPS Ground Shipping on orders over $299

 Order Door Accessories

 If you’re looking for replacement lock parts and accessories for your Schlage deadbolts, get started at Door Locks Direct.
 We bring you top-brand door hardware and accessories to replace or repair your damaged locks if necessary.
-Order your Schlage deadbolt parts now and enjoy pain-free ordering and free shipping on orders over $299.
+Order the parts you need for your Schlage deadbolt installation problems now and enjoy pain-free ordering and free shipping on orders over $299.
+If you can’t find the parts of a deadboltlock you need, contact our experienced experts for more.